ipld/js-ipld-git/README.md

 ### Use in a browser Using a script tag

-Loading this module through a script tag will make the `IpldDagCbor` obj available in the global namespace.
+Loading this module through a script tag will make the `IpldGit` obj available in the global namespace.

 ```html
 <script src="https://unpkg.com/ipld-git/dist/index.min.js"></script>